sysrpl/Raylib.4.0.Pascal/README.md

 # Raylib 4.0 Pascal Bindings

-This package includes a complete set of Pascal bindings for [Raylib](https://www.raylib.com/), the popular educational game development toolkit.
+This package includes a complete set of Pascal bindings for [Raylib](https://www.raylib.com/) version 4.0.
+Raylib is a popular game development toolkit in the computer programming education space.
 This package supports the following Raylib modules:

 * Raylib Core (raylib.pas)
   * Shapes